wjr0102/wjr0102.github.io/_pages/about.md

   - /about.html
 ---

-I am a joint Ph.D student of the Department of Computer Science and Engineering, Southern University of Science and Technology (SUSTech), and the School of Computer Science, Univeristy of Technology, Sydney (UTS), superviced by A/Prof. [Jin Zhang](https://faculty.sustech.edu.cn/zhangj4/) and co-superviced by A/Prof. [Jing Jiang](https://profiles.uts.edu.au/Jing.Jiang/about).
+I am a joint Ph.D of the Department of Computer Science and Engineering, Southern University of Science and Technology (SUSTech), and the School of Computer Science, Univeristy of Technology, Sydney (UTS), superviced by A/Prof. [Jin Zhang](https://faculty.sustech.edu.cn/zhangj4/) and co-superviced by A/Prof. [Jing Jiang](https://profiles.uts.edu.au/Jing.Jiang/about).
 I received my B.E degree in computer scinece and engineering from the SUSTech.

 My current research focuses on volumetric video streaming.
 My previous research interest includes video analytics in heterogeneous CPU-GPU systems and game theory in crowdsourcing and blockchain.
-I am currently completing my Ph.D. and **open to postdoctoral opportunities related to volumetric video streaming, immersive multimedia, or real-time adaptive systems**.
+I am **open to postdoctoral opportunities related to volumetric video streaming, immersive multimedia, or real-time adaptive systems**.

 Education
 ======